apache/activemq-website/src/components/classic/documentation/xbean-xml-reference-50.md

 _java.net.URI_

+maxInflatedDataSize

+_integer_

+The maximum allowed size of an uncompressed message body.
+The default is 100 MB.

 ### The _\<bytesJDBCAdapter>_ Element

 This JDBCAdapter inserts and extracts BLOB data using the setBytes()/getBytes() operations.
 The databases/JDBC drivers that use this adapter are: